COVID-19 – FINANCIAL & TECHNICAL ASSISTANCE BUSINESS RESOURCES

 - Paycheck Protection Program- provides loan forgiveness for retaining employees by temporarily expanding the traditional SBA 7(a) loan program.
 Currently this program has expired in August 2020.
 Please continue to visit this link for updated program information.

 - Paycheck Protection Program Loan Forgiveness Application- The SBA and Department of the Treasury have released the application and instructions for your review.
-The SBA has not released regulations and guidance yet, to assist borrowers to complete the application, or for lenders with guidance on their responsibilities.
-Please continue to visit these links for up dated program information.
+Please continue to visit this link for updated program information.